pingcap/docs/partitioned-table.md

 ### Compatibility with MySQL

-Currently, TiDB only supports Range partitioning, List partitioning, List COLUMNS partitioning and Hash partitioning.
+Currently, TiDB supports Range partitioning, List partitioning, List COLUMNS partitioning, and Hash partitioning.
 Other partitioning types that are available in MySQL such as key partitioning are not supported yet in TiDB.

 For a table partitioned by `RANGE COLUMNS`, currently TiDB only supports using a single partitioning column.